hpccsystems-solutions-lab/EntertainmentData/README.md

 *Category Three (MM3):*

-(A) Display number of songs grouped by "Genre", display the first 50 and count your total genres.
+(A) Display the number of songs grouped by "Genre", display the first 50 and count your total genres.

 (B) What Artist had the most releases between 2001-2010 (releasedate)?